freenas/freenas-docs/userguide/system.rst

 Microsoft Azure Blob Storage, Microsoft OneDrive, pCloud, SFTP, WebDAV, and Yandex are supported.

+.. note:: The hubiC cloud service has
+	  `suspended creation of new accounts <https://www.ovh.co.uk/subscriptions-hubic-ended/>`__.

 .. warning:: Cloud Credentials are stored in encrypted form.
 To be able to restore Cloud Credentials from a
    :ref:`saved configuration<General>`,